paullecomte07/projet_bd/README.md

 This is php data base project made in one week in pairs.
+The main goal was to work on a SQL database